-The major in medical technology involves three years of preclinical education on the Walla Walla College campus and 12 months of additional education in a clinical laboratory, generally in a school affiliated with Walla Walla College.
+The major in medical technology involves three years of preclinical education on the Walla Walla College campus and 12 months of additional education in a clinical laboratory.
 Upon completion of the fourth year, the student may receive a Bachelor of Science degree from Walla Walla College.